ADP (company): History

-From 1985 onward, ADP’s annual revenues exceeded the $1 billion mark, with paychecks processed for about 20% of the U.S. workforce.
-In the 1990s, ADP began acting as a professional employer organization (PEO).
-Around this time, the company acquired Autonom, a German company, and the payroll and human resource services company, GSI, headquartered in Paris.
+From 1985 onward, ADP's annual revenues exceeded the $1 billion mark, with paychecks processed for about 20% of the U.S. workforce.
+In the 1990s, ADP began acting as a professional employer organization (PEO) making several related acquisitions.

+On October 21, 2008, ADP switched its stock listing to the NASDAQ Global Select Market.

+In 2020, ADP was ranked 227 on the Fortune 500 list of the largest United States corporations by revenue.
+ADP has also been included on Fortune Magazine's "World's Most Admired Companies" List for 14 consecutive years and has earned recognition from DiversityInc as one of the top companies for diversity and inclusion in the United States for 11 consecutive years.

+ADP has about 67,000 employees worldwide and its fiscal year 2025 revenues were $20.6 billion.

+Acquisitions

+ADP acquired the pioneering online computer services company Time Sharing Limited (TSL) in 1974 and Cyphernetics in 1975.

+As ADP became a professional employer organization, it made several acquisitions.
+In 1995, the company acquired the German company Autonom and the payroll and human resource services company GSI, among others.
 In September 1998, ADP acquired UK-based Chessington Computer Centre that supplied administration services to the UK Government.

-Kerridge Computer Co.
-Ltd., a dealer management systems (DMS) provider to auto dealers, primarily in the UK, was acquired in 2006.
+In 2006, ADP acquired Kerridge Computer Co.
+Ltd., a dealer management systems (DMS) provider to auto dealers, primarily in the UK.
 In 2007, the ADP Brokerage Service Group was spun off to form Broadridge Financial Solutions, Inc. In January 2017, ADP acquired The Marcus Buckingham Company (TMBC).
 In October 2017, ADP acquired Global Cash Card, a digital payments facilitator.

-In January 2018, ADP acquired WorkMarket, a New York City-based software platform company that helps businesses manage freelancers, contractors, and consultants.
+In January 2018, ADP acquired WorkMarket, a New York City–based software platform company that helps businesses manage freelancers, contractors, and consultants.
+Later that same year, the company announced the acquisition of Celergo, a global payroll management service company.

-In 2020, ADP was ranked 227 on the Fortune 500 list of the largest United States corporations by revenue.
-ADP has also been included on Fortune Magazine's "World's Most Admired Companies" List for 14 consecutive years and has earned recognition from DiversityInc as one of the top companies for diversity and inclusion in the United States for 11 consecutive years.

-ADP currently has about 58,000 employees worldwide and its fiscal year 2019 revenues were $14.2 billion.
+In 2023, ADP acquired workflow automation tool Sora.

+In October 2024, ADP acquired WorkForce Software, a management services provider.